ITSLeeds/VectorTiles/README.md

 ### Reducing the size of attributes

 It is worth understadning how vector tiles store attribute data, as it is quite different to other GIS file frormats.
-A full descritpion is [here](https://docs.mapbox.com/vector-tiles/specification/#encoding-attributes), but the key point is that each vector tile contains a lookup table of all the possible values an attribute can have, and each feature stores the keys to that lookup table.
+A [full description](https://docs.mapbox.com/vector-tiles/specification/#encoding-attributes) is available, but the key point is that each vector tile contains a lookup table of all the possible values an attribute can have, and each feature stores the keys to that lookup table.

 For example if you had a column of data in your geojson with the values `"house", "park", "house", "lake"` and another column `"10.5", "1234", "12.4","567"`.
 The vector tile would create a lookup table `house = 0, park = 1, lake = 2, 10.5 = 3, 1234 = 4, 12.4 = 5,567 = 6` and then the geometrys would simply store the keys `0,1,2,1` and `3,4,5,6`.
 This system is excellent for storing text based tags, when you have a small number of possible values which are used again and again (e.g. in a basemap).
 But this system is terrible for numeric data or any type of data where each value is used only once.

 So you need to minimise the number attributes you have and the variability in your attributes.
 Things you can try:

 1. Calcualte an attribute on the fly: Instead of storing population, area, and population density in the vector tile, just store population and area and calcualte the population density when required.
-See example (here)[https://docs.mapbox.com/mapbox-gl-js/example/visualize-population-density/].
+See [example](https://docs.mapbox.com/mapbox-gl-js/example/visualize-population-density/).

 2. Round numeric data to increase the chance of numbers being reused: Decimal numbers are likley to be unique (e.g. 23.4564), but intergers are more frquently reused.
 Do you really need the full number, or would a rounded one do just as well?